pmleffers/Trimet/README.md

 # Trimet
-This is some basic analyses of Trimet data and 911 response data for a Portland Data Science series.
+This is some basic exploration of Trimet data and 911 response data for a Portland Data Science series.